jizhang/jizhang.github.com/source/_posts/2024-02-07-dependency-injection-in-flink.md

 }
 ```

 Both data sources and the implementation instance are annotated with `Singleton`, meaning Guice will return the same instance when it is requested.
-Otherwise it works like the [prototype scope][4] in Spring.
+Otherwise, it works like the [prototype scope][4] in Spring.

 ## Flink pipeline serialization

-Consider this simple pineline that transforms a stream of ID to user models and print to the console.
+Consider this simple pipeline that transforms a stream of ID to user models and print to the console.

 ```java
 var env = StreamExecutionEnvironment.getExecutionEnvironment();